Governance and Security Program

--Diplomacy Lab: In an effort to conduct cutting-edge research, cultivate undergraduate and graduate student critical thinking, and develop and propose effective policy related to violence in Latin American and Caribbean prisons, LACC, FIU's Applied Research Center (ARC) and the US Department of State partner on the LACC Diplomacy Lab.
-The Diplomacy Lab program is focused on identifying key indicators associated with violence in prisons throughout Latin America and implications for the US national interests.
-More specifically, teams of graduate and undergraduate students analyze specific regions in Latin America and the Caribbean to determine the causes of violence in prisons, make recommendations for the prevention and/or reduction of violence and contribute to LACC's effort to provide real-world solutions to one of the greatest challenges facing the hemisphere.
-Final findings and recommendations are presented to the US Department of State in support of their efforts to examine country-specific and institution-specific factors that lead to prison violence.
+-Diplomacy Lab: In an effort to conduct cutting-edge research, cultivate undergraduate and graduate student critical thinking, and develop and propose effective policy related to gender-based violence in Latin America and the Caribbean, LACC, FIU's Jack D. Gordon Institute for Public Policy (JGI) and the US Department of State partner on the LACC Diplomacy Lab.
+The Diplomacy Lab program is focused on identifying key indicators associated with gender-based violence throughout Latin America and implications for the US national interests.
+More specifically, teams of graduate and undergraduate students analyze specific regions in Latin America and the Caribbean to determine the causes of gender-based violence, make recommendations for the prevention and/or reduction of violence and contribute to LACC's effort to provide real-world solutions to one of the greatest challenges facing the hemisphere.
+Final findings and recommendations are presented to the US Department of State in support of their efforts to examine country-specific and institution-specific factors that lead to violence.
 Current Diplomacy Lab case studies include Antigua and Barbuda, Barbados, Dominica, Grenada, St. Kitts and Nevis, St. Lucia, and St. Vincent and the Grenadines.